ingram1107/zettel-notes/lit/@Meyer2005.md

 don't put any data in it.
 A great use case of multiple inheritance is for defining interface via public inheritance, and implementation via private inheritance.

+# Item 22: Declare data members `private`

+Declaring all data members as `private` and use function to access them with fine-grained control policy.
+Though not every data member needs getter or setter, it could be encapsulated into function which allow much implementation flexibility.
+Since only member function only affect the data member(s), the class invariant could be maintained from the client violation.
+Another case against `public` and `protected` data members is that they make things unchangeable as they will break code if changed (for `protected`, it changes all derived classes).

+- [ ] Item 23: Prefer non-member non-friend functions to member functions

+# Item 36: Never redefine an inherited non-virtual function

+The author advises a one guideline in designing a class, that is the same object must have the same behaviour regardless of the result of casting.
+In fact, non-virtual function should not be redefined in principle as it is statically bounded to its corresponding class and entirely depends on the type of the pointer's type declaration.
+Inherited non-virtual functions should be treated as invariants so that the objects, albeit the derived ones, will have the same behaviour.
+If that is not the case for such, one should use virtual function for it as it is dynamically bound, and not depends on the pointer's type declaration.
+This makes us rethink the [OOP](../202202041514.md) relationship of the object: if one object really needs to reimplement one of the non-virtual member function of another object, then it must not be in an "is-a" relationship with such object.

+- [ ] Item 33: Avoid hiding inherited names
+- [ ] Item 37: Never redefine a function's inherited default parameter value